 The MS Plus Virtual Art Show, now in its 19th year, provides people living with neurological conditions an opportunity to express their creativity and their unique experience of MS through art.

 People living with MS, their carers and those with other progressive neurological conditions are eligible to enter.
 All types of artworks can be submitted, including paintings, illustrations, sculptures, craft, digital artwork and photography.
+Please note: the art show is open to MS Plus clients only.
+By submitting your entry to the MS Plus Art Show you agree to be registered as a client with MS Plus.
+If you have any concerns or queries please reach out to our Plus Connect team: 1800 042 138 or email [email protected]

 Each year one of the artists participating in the MS Virtual Art Show will receive the prestigious Barry Allen Art Award.
 The late Barry Allen was a man who loved painting and received great comfort from his interest in art and music.